 Let’s fast forward a little.
 This predator kept harassing the family after he found out they filed a police report.
 He followed them around all over the city.
 We were able to finally arrest him and charge him accordingly.
 I then learned he was released and did not understand why.
 I was angry about it because here, the very system that is supposed to protect the victims has failed miserably.
 The predator then took off to Georgia, because the court allowed him to do so.
 I did not know this, they failed to notify me.
 A case that should have taken about a year or so took 3 years.
 I finally tracked him down, had a warrant issued for his arrest, and arrested him.
 He was later convicted and sent to jail for a long time.

 There are so many cases like what I described above.

 Let’s move on to mental health.
 There is a real crisis with mental health exacerbated by state hospitals being shut down due to budget cuts and a whole host of other reasons.
 This caused a lot of issues.
 So many people who suffer from mental illness are now not getting the help they need.
 A lot of them are prone to violence and they self-medicate with illegal drugs.
 I’ve had families of those with mental illnesses not know what else they can do with their loved ones.

 I once had to investigate several cars that were damaged by a person, we will call them “X”, suffering from mental health issues.
 X took a large rock and started bashing car windows, hoods, sunroofs, etc. A woman was sitting in her car when this was happening, and she stated that he was laughing like a maniac.
 I eventually arrested him and charged him with a series of crimes.
-X’s parents were at wit’s end with him.
+X’s parents were at their wit’s end with him.
 His parents told me they tried everything to get X admitted somewhere.
 They knew their child was a danger to the public.
 Unfortunately, there aren’t enough facilities to take him.
 As a result, X keeps being let out from jail or hospitals.